The Atlantic’s Great Tropical Cyclones

 “The sea stood up before him, foaming, torn by lightning bolts, opening terrifying mouths that gobbled up the dense, hard black rains unleashed by the sky like hate.”

 Galveston sat on a tiny spit of land off the Texas coast just nine feet above sea level.
 There was nothing to stop the storm surge.
-Galveston was obliterated.
-60% of the city was completely destroyed.
+The hurricane hit at 8:40pm on September 8 just south of the island.
+A wall of water up to 20 feet high plowed into Galveston and inundated the entire island.
+The city was obliterated.
+60% of the city, covering nearly 2,000 acres, was leveled.
 Only 10% of structures were livable after the storm.
 The destruction was so great that in many places, it was impossible to tell where the streets were.
 In the hardest hit areas, all that could be seen for miles in any direction was a sea of timber and rubble.
 Many of the structures that survived the storm were saved because the incredible volume of wreckage formed a dam that stopped the surge.

 Florida Keys Hurricane, October 1906 – The 1906 hurricane was one of the worst hurricanes to affect the Florida Keys in recorded history.
 First, it struck Nicaragua as a major hurricane.
 A 15 foot storm surge ravaged sparsely populated, rural coastline north of Bluefields.
 Floods are reported to have devastated rural mountain areas inland but to what extent is unknown.
 The storm’s effects in Nicaragua are described as “appalling.”
 Turning away from Central America, the storm re-intensified and tore through the Straits of Florida with 120 mph sustained winds.
 While Cuba escaped major damage, the Florida Keys were inundated by storm surge.
 Construction workers working on Overseas Railroad were caught completely by surprise.
 They were housed in small houseboats that were moored offshore.
 Scores of them were simply washed away or dashed to pieces by heavy seas.
 174 people died in Florida alone, most of them railroad workers.
 The toll elsewhere is unknown but is estimated to be over 300.